daleao/sdv/WalkOfLife/README.md

 - [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) and [Quality Artisan Products for Artisan Valley](https://www.moddrop.com/stardew-valley/mods/726947-quality-artisan-products-for-artisan-valley) (won't break anything, but makes Artisan profession redundant; all features are already included).
 - [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554) (mushroom box quality is already included; other features may cause bad interactions with foraging professions).

-## Recommended Mods

-- [Advanced Casks](https://www.nexusmods.com/stardewvalley/mods/8413) (if you miss Oenologist profession perk).
-- [Artisan Valley](https://www.nexusmods.com/stardewvalley/mods/1926) (add variety to Artisan products and Producer).
-- [Slime Produce](https://www.nexusmods.com/stardewvalley/mods/7634) (make Slime ranching more interesting and profitable).
-- [Ostrich Mayo and Golden Mayo](https://www.nexusmods.com/stardewvalley/mods/7660) (better consistency between Ostrich and Golden eggs for Artisan profession).﻿

 ## Installation

 - You can install this mod on an existing save; all perks will be retroactively applied upon loading a saved game.
 - To install simply drop the extracted folder onto your mods folder.
 - To update make sure to delete the old version first and only then install the new version.
 - There are no dependencies outside of SMAPI.

+## Recommended Mods

+- [Advanced Casks](https://www.nexusmods.com/stardewvalley/mods/8413) (if you miss Oenologist profession perk).
+- [Artisan Valley](https://www.nexusmods.com/stardewvalley/mods/1926) (add variety to Artisan products and Producer).
+- [Slime Produce](https://www.nexusmods.com/stardewvalley/mods/7634) (make Slime ranching more interesting and profitable).
+- [Ostrich Mayo and Golden Mayo](https://www.nexusmods.com/stardewvalley/mods/7660) (better consistency between Ostrich and Golden eggs for Artisan profession).

 ## Special Thanks